 There is a perfect membership tool for every coach.
 So, how can you choose the platform that provides maximum value to your coaching clients?

+- Define the pillars of your coaching membership.
+What will your clients get out of the experience?
+What matters most for success?
 For example, will your community be a key selling point?
 Or do you want members to have immediate access to you for quick questions regarding their coaching process?

-Your core pillars and priorities will determine what features to look for.
-But you also need to decide your method of delivery.
+- Decide on your method of delivery.
 Are you a writer?
 A speaker?
 A video presenter?
 What’s the best way you can express yourself?
 For example, if you need visual aids to guide your coaching clients, Hello Audio wouldn’t work for you.

 Answering these questions will help you choose the most suitable platform for your membership model and clientele.